Warren Buffett Fast Facts

 Lives in the same home in Omaha that he purchased in 1958 for $31,500.

-Berkshire Hathaway is a holding company which lists GEICO, Fruit of the Loom, Dairy Queen, Burlington Northern Santa Fe Railway and numerous other companies as subsidiaries.
+Berkshire Hathaway is a holding company which lists GEICO, Fruit of the Loom, Dairy Queen, Duracell and numerous other companies as subsidiaries.

 Timeline: